-4 Only one tube is necessary for the collection of an ABP sample, however, it is recommended to collect two tubes (A & B sample), if other tests or further analysis is planned.
+6 Only one tube is necessary for the collection of an ABP Sample; however, it is recommended to collect two (2) tubes (A & B Samples), if other tests (e.g. HBOCs/steroid esters/ERAs/TGFβ signalling inhibitors) or further analysis is planned.